-- (vi) The Central Government has not prescribed for maintenance of cost records under subsection (1) of Section 148 of the Act. - (vii) a) According to the records of the Company, the undisputed statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, Cess and other statutory dues wherever applicable have regularly been deposited with the appropriate authorities except for the serious delays in some cases of Service Tax, Professional tax and TDS.
-There are no undisputed amount payable in respect of such statutory dues which have remained outstanding as at 31st March, 2019 for a period more than six months from the date they became payable. - b) There are no amount in respect of any disputed sales tax, income tax, service tax, duty of custom, duty of excise and Value Added Tax. - (viii) As per the information and explanations given by the management, the Company has no facilities from banks and financial institutions.
+- (vi) The Central Government has not prescribed for maintenance of cost records under subsection(1) of Section 148 of the Act. - (vii) a) According to the records of the Company, the undisputed statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, Cess and other statutory dues wherever applicable have regularly been deposited with the appropriate authorities except for the serious delays in some cases of Service Tax, Professional tax and TDS.
+There are no undisputed amount payable in respect of such statutory dues which have remained outstanding as at 31st March, 2020 for a period more than six months from the date they became payable. - b) There are no amount in respect of any disputed sales tax, income tax, service tax, duty of custom, duty of excise and Value Added Tax. - (viii) As per the information and explanations given by the management, the Company has no facilities from banks and financial institutions.
 In respect of debentures 1,77,000 0% Optionally Convertible Debentures (OCDs) of Rs.1,000 each issued to its Ultimate Holding Company of which option of the conversion expired on July 01, 2015 and overdue as on balance sheet date.
-[Refer Note 18(a) of notes to financial statements] - (ix) The company did not raise money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
+[Refer Note 16(a) of notes to financial statements] - (ix) The company did not raise money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
 Accordingly, paragraph 3 (ix) of the order is not applicable. - (x) According to the information & explanations given to us, no fraud by the company or on the company by its officers or employees has been noticed or reported during the course of our audit. - (xi) According to the information and explanation given to us and based on our examination of the records of the Company, the Company has not paid / provided for any managerial remuneration.
 Accordingly, paragraph 3 (xi) of the order is not applicable - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company.
-Accordingly, paragraph 3 (xii) of the Order is not applicable. - (xiii) According to the information and explanation given to us and based on our examination of the records of the Company, section 177 of the Act is not applicable to the company and transactions with related parties are in compliance with 188 of the Act, where ever applicable and details of such related party transactions have been disclosed in the financial statements as required by the applicable accounting standards.
+Accordingly, paragraph 3 (xii) of the Order is not applicable. - (xiii) According to the information and explanation given to us and based on our examination of the records of the Company, section 177 of the Act is not applicable to the company and transactions with related parties are in compliance with 188 of the Act, where ever applicable and details of such related party transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private HA placement of shares or fully or partly convertible debentures during the year.